 Supporting venue partners across Perth Metro & Regional Western Australia

-These venues and organisations are planning exhibitions and activities in complement to the Triennial 2021 theme and are invited to participate again in 2024:
+These venues and organisations delivered exhibitions and activities in complement to the Triennial 2021 theme and are invited to participate again in 2024:

 Art Gallery of Western Australia; Art Collective WA; Artitja Fine Art; Bunbury Regional Art Gallery; CASM: Contemporary Art Space Mandurah; City of Melville; City of Wanneroo; Ellenbrook Arts; Fremantle Arts Centre; Gallery Central / North Metro TAFE; Gallery East; Geraldton Project / Geraldton Regional Gallery; Gwoonwardu Mia – Gascoyne Aboriginal Heritage and Cultural Centre; Goolugatup Heathcote; Holmes à Court Gallery – Perth & Vasse Felix; Jewellers & Metalsmiths Group (WA) / Old Customs House; John Curtin Gallery; Kidogo ArtHouse; Lawrence Wilson Art Gallery; Lost Eden Gallery – Dwellingup; Midland Junction Arts Centre; Mundaring Arts Centre; Perth Studio Potters / Burt St Gallery; PICA; Spare Parts Puppet Theatre; Stirling St Arts Centre, Bunbury; The Junction Co / Courthouse Gallery, Port Hedland; WA Museums – Boola Bardip, Geraldton, Goldfields & Great Southern; WAFTA; York Festival & Gallery 152.

 Jude van der Merwe, Maggie Baxter, Chad Creighton, Qassim Saad, Gerald Sanyangore, Carola Akindele-Obe.

-The Indian Ocean Craft Triennial is a bit of a mouthful; and during its early development we frequently used the acronym IOCT – which is not very friendly, so in an effort to make it more so, we struck upon IOTA: Indian Ocean Triennial Australia.
-As a founding partnership we remain as the Indian Ocean Craft Triennial who present IOTA21.
+The Indian Ocean Craft Triennial is a bit of a mouthful; and during its early development we frequently used the acronym IOCT – which is not easy to say, so in an effort to make it more so, we struck upon IOTA: Indian Ocean Triennial Australia.

 ‘Kaya’ means ‘hello’ in the Noongar language.